| Eowyn awoke to feel Legolas' lips

 She caught his hand and gave him a questioning look, but he simply

-pulled her to the table, where breakfast had already been laid
+drew her to the table, where breakfast had already been laid outfresh

-outfresh bread rolls, jam, honey, fruit, and jugs of water.
+bread rolls, jam, honey, fruit, and jugs of water.
+The water,

-The water, Eowyn noticed, bubbled and foamed as she poured it
+Eowyn noticed, bubbled and foamed as she poured it into a glass.

 She lifted it up to the light and laughedand Legolas seemed